-And newsflash, pregnant women are still susceptible to diseases, like cancer, that require medical treatment and intervention.
+And newsflash!!
+Pregnant women are still susceptible to diseases, like cancer, that require medical treatment and intervention.

-Things like surgery, or chemotherapy, could be vital to saving a women’s life who has been diagnosed with cancer, for example, while she’s already into her wanted pregnancy.
+Things like surgery or chemotherapy, could be vital to saving a women’s life who has been diagnosed with cancer, for example, while she’s already into her wanted pregnancy.
 In order to save the woman’s life, a later term abortion might need to be performed.
 Or it might not.
 Perhaps the woman will say she’ll continue chemo after the baby is born.
 Or maybe she won’t.
 Maybe she’ll sacrifice herself.
 Maybe she won’t.

 But in a case like this, it’s so fucking important that the option is available and that it’s a discussion that is ONLY happening between that woman and her doctor.
-It would be a disturbingly heartbreaking decision to have to make and not one that the government or bleeding-heart pro-birthers should have any say in.
+It would be a disturbingly heartbreaking decision to have to make and not one that the government, or bleeding-heart pro-birthers, should have any say in.
 At all.

 Things like severe fetal abnormalities are generally not able to be discovered until the 15th and 16th week of pregnancy.
-Hydranencephaly, archondrogensis and anencephaly are all examples of abnormalities that might cause a woman to consider a late term abortion because a baby born with these kinds of deformities are guaranteed to die or suffer through a short life.
+Hydranencephaly, archondrogensis and anencephaly are all examples of abnormalities that might cause a woman to consider a late term abortion because a baby born with these kinds of deformities is guaranteed to die or suffer through a short life.

 Again, we’re talking about a woman who wanted the pregnancy but has to work with her doctor to determine which is crueller – a late term abortion, or the inevitable suffering of a baby after birth until it dies?

-These kinds of medical decisions are horrific and heartbreaking, but they are real and we can’t just ban abortion and pretend like that is some moralistic band-aid that gets slapped and makes everything okay.
+These kinds of medical decisions are horrific and heartbreaking, but they are real and we can’t just ban abortion and pretend like that is some moralistic band-aid that gets slapped on and makes everything okay.
 Women in these kinds of situations deserve every ounce of sympathy and medical help that can possibly be made available to them, including mental health services.